markszulc/experience-manager-learn.en/help/forms/document-services/useful-utility-services.md

 # Useful utility services

 This sample bundle provides useful utility services that can be used by an AEM Forms developer.
-The following services are available
+The following services are available.

 ```java
 package aemformsutilityfunctions.core;